VEuPathDB/StaticContent/content/common/usercommentscampaign.md

   <div class="workshop">

     <p><h3>About the campaign</h3></p>
-    <p>Starting now and through the <a href="https://genetics-gsa.org/fungal-2022/">31st Fungal Genetics Conference</a>, add just one User Comment on a gene record page, and pick up your free "Got Fungus?" mug at the FungiDB help desk.</p>
+    <p>On 18 Sept 2022 add a User Comment on a gene record page or update a gene annotation in Apollo, and enter for a chance to win a free "Got Fungus?" mug.</p>
-    <p>Not attending in person?
-Not a problem!
-Ask a colleague to pick up your mug.</p>

     <img style="width: 20em; margin-top: .5em; margin-left: 4em;" src="{{ "/assets/images/fungidb/got_fungus_mug.png" | absolute_url }}" alt="T-shirts and mugs"/>